 Butler’s case also has a striking similarity to that of Chris Gregory’s, from Yorkshire, Britain back in 2009.
 Having woken up in his hospital bed he began singing “Danny Boy” in an Irish accent even though he has never visited the country.

-In his case the symptom only lasted for 30 minutes, as opposed to Butler’s which has been with her for almost two years.
+In his case the symptom only lasted for 30 minutes, as opposed to Butler’s which has been with her for almost five years.

 According to Karen Butler whenever she meets new people they ask her if she's Irish.
 The Oregonian woman from a small seaside town called Newport, explains to them that she picked her accent up at the dentist's office.
 The 56-year-old tax consultant's accent now sounds like a strange mix between Irish, South African and British.

-Speaking to the "Today" show Butler explained that as soon as she woke up, having taken a sedative, she was speaking in a foreign accent.
+Speaking to the "Today" show Butler explained that as soon as she woke up, having take a sedative, she was speaking in a foreign accent.

 Her husband said "She went had her teeth worked on, she came home different voice, same girl"